-The majority of early 20th-century biological research and applications employed logistic regression.
-When dealing with categorical target variables, one of the most used ML techniques is logistic regression (LR).
-Lately, LR has gained popularity as a technique for binary classification issues [25][26].
-Additionally, a discrete binary product between 0 and 1 is shown.
-Using the underlying logistic function, logistic regression evaluates probabilities (p) to calculate the connection between the feature variables [27].
+The majority of early 20th-century biological research and applications employed LR.
+When dealing with categorical target variables, one of the most used ML techniques is LR.
+Lately, LR has gained popularity as a technique for binary classification issues.[25,26] In addition, a discrete binary product between 0 and 1 is shown.
+Using the underlying logistic function, LR evaluates probabilities (p) to calculate the connection between the feature variables.[27]
 In the initial phase of the analysis, LR, a widely-used method for predictive analytics and classification tasks, was applied to transform, which is the probability of success divided by the probability of failure, the logit formula was employed as shown in Equation (4):